Staal's late goal saves Wild in 6-4 win over Ottawa

 Matt Dumba also scored twice as the Wild ended a two-game slide and won for the 12th time in 17 games.
 Mikael Granlund had three assists.

-Chris Tierney, Thomas Chabot, Christian Jaros and Colin White scored for the Senators, who began a four-game trip.
+"We gutted it out and got the job done," Staal said.
+"It doesn't matter how you do it."

-Chabot made it 4-2 with a short-handed goal 24 seconds into the third period.
-Jaros and White scored 83 seconds apart midway through the period to tie it and send Wild goaltender Devan Dubnyk to the bench.
+Down by three to start the final period, Ottawa's Thomas Chabot made it 4-2 with a short-handed goal 24 seconds in.
+Christian Jaros scored his first career goal midway through the period, and Colin White scored 83 seconds later to tie it and send Wild goaltender Devan Dubnyk to the bench.

+"I've never made that change in my life.
+I don't want to make that change," Minnesota coach Bruce Boudreau said.
+"But I thought we needed a break, and we needed something without calling a timeout.
+Sometimes you call a timeout and that energizes the other team because they think you're afraid."

 On the winner, Jason Zucker controlled the puck behind the Ottawa net before blindly sending a backhand pass in front.
 Charging down the slot, Staal put the puck behind Craig Anderson.

-Eric Fehr added an empty-net goal, and Alex Stalock made one save down the stretch for Minnesota.
+Eric Fehr added an empty-net goal, and Alex Stalock made one save down the stretch to get the win.

+"It just kind of feels like a waste," said Chris Tierney, who also scored for Ottawa.
+"You work that hard to get back and to give it up a couple minutes later is a sour feeling."

 The Wild were 2 for 4 on the power play against the league's worst short-handed team.
 Ottawa is at 67.1 percent on the penalty kill.